Phoenix Theatre Group

 Early in 2020, (and before the Covid-19 lockdown in the UK), Phoenix began work on a new show to be set in the aftermath of a global catastrophe!

 Group members have been staying connected during lockdown, and enjoyed a few online sessions to consider their character profiles.
 We look forward to seeing how Phoenix Theatre respond to lockdown.
-Read more about what they and other acta groups have been doing here.
+Watch their film Just Us (see below) which was one of the Films from Lockdown series, premiered back in July 2020, as part of acta’s Creation in Isolation.